moderndatacompany/dataos.info/docs/learn_new/about_dp_foundations_track/index.md

 This track is designed for anyone new to DataOS or just getting started with the concept of data product development.
 It introduces the foundational concepts, tools, and workflows you’ll use to build and manage Data Products with confidence.

-## Who Should Take This Track?
+## Who should take this track?

-The Data Product Foundations course is ideal for the following learner personas:
+The 'Data Product Foundations' course is ideal for the following learner personas:

 | Persona & Description                                                                 | Why It Matters                                                                                      | Level        |
 |----------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------|--------------|